SourajitaDewasi/Cryptography/README.md

 [Code Link](https://github.com/SourajitaDewasi/Cryptography/blob/main/Affine%20Cipher.cpp)

 ## Diffie-Hellmen Cipher
 Diffie Hellmen Cipher is an exponential key cipher.
 It is a method of digital encryption.
-The end users Alice and Bob agree on positive whole numbers p and q, such that p is a prime number and q is a generator of p, while communicating through a channel they know is private.
+In this case the end users Alice and Bob agree on using positive whole numbers p and q, such that p is a prime number and q is a generator of p, while communicating through a channel they know is private.
 When raised to positive whole-number powers less than p, the generator q never generates the same result for any two such whole numbers. lthough the value of p can be rather large, the value of q is usually quite low.

 [Code Link](https://github.com/SourajitaDewasi/Cryptography/blob/main/Diffie%20Hellmen%20Cipher.cpp)